 Most of the indicators presented for the EU and the United Kingdom have been drawn from Eurobase, Eurostat’s online database.
 Eurobase is updated regularly, so there may be differences between data appearing in this article and data that is subsequently downloaded.
 In exceptional cases some indicators for the EU and the United Kingdom have been extracted from international sources.

 G20 members from the rest of the world

-For the 15 non-EU G20 members, the data presented have been extracted from a range of international sources, namely the Food and Agricultural Organization, the United Nations Department of Economic and Social Affairs, the United Nations High Commissioner for Refugees, and the World Bank.
+For the non-EU G20 members other than the United Kingdom, the data presented have been compiled by a number of international organisations, namely the Food and Agricultural Organisation, the United Nations Department of Economic and Social Affairs, the United Nations High Commissioner for Refugees, and the World Bank.
 For some of the indicators shown a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
-In general, attempts have been made to use only one source for each indicator in order to provide a comparable analysis between the members.
+In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for G20 members.

 - Asia-Europe Meeting (ASEM) — A statistical portrait — 2016 edition

 - The European Union and the BRIC countries